artkoder/telegram-post-scheduler/README.md

 - User authorization with superadmin.
 - Channel tracking where bot is admin.

 - Schedule message forwarding to Telegram channels or posting to VK groups.
-The bot forwards the original post so views and custom emoji are preserved in Telegram, while the post caption is sent as text to VK.
+The bot forwards the original post so views and custom emoji are preserved in Telegram, while the post caption is sent as text and photos are uploaded to VK.

 - If forwarding fails (e.g., bot not in source), the message is copied instead.
 - View posting history.